tom-seddon/beeblink/docs/server.md

 ## Accessing PC files on the BBC

+You can access PC files by copying them to a BBC volume, and giving them a BBC name, as described above, and this is pretty convenient in most cases.
+But you can also access them directly, with some limitations, under their usual PC names.
-Use the `--pc` option when running the server to expose a PC folder as a read-only PC volume.
-(You can provide this option multiple times to add multiple PC volumes.)
-Files in this folder are accessible on the BBC under their usual PC names.

-This doesn't bother to try to operate like any existing type of BBC filing system, nor does it make any real effort at being super-useful in general: it's designed for getting quick access to PC files with `*WRITE`, `*EXEC`, BASIC's `LOAD` - nothing more.
-If it happens to work for anything else, that's just a bonus.
+Use the `--pc` option when running the server to do this, specifying a folder to make available as a read-only PC volume.
+This doesn't make any great effort to work like any existing type of BBC filing system, nor does it make any real effort at being super-useful in general: it's designed for getting quick access to PC files for use with `*WRITE`, `*EXEC`, and BASIC's `LOAD` - nothing more.

-Please note the following:
+Limitations and oddities of

-* only files with names <=25 chars will be available - this stops the `*CAT` and `*INFO`/`*EX` output getting too cluttered
+* only files with names <=31 chars are available - this to ensure that `*INFO`/`*EX` is practical in Mode 7
+* only files smaller than 16 MBytes are available
 * the folder is read only
 * there are no drives or directories - every drive is a bad drive, and every dir is a bad dir